xhochy/xhochy.github.com/_posts/2021-04-26-implications-of-pickling-ml-models.md

 In the example case here, we have trained a model on a single month of New York Taxi trip data for the prediction of fare prices based on time and distance.
 The resulting `model.pkl` file was 318K in size.
 Pickle files are written in an efficient binary format but aren't compressed at all.
 Using `zstd -19 model.pkl -o model.pkl.zst`, we can compress it down to 82K (took 0,18s).

-## Alternative 1: Roll your own serialization protocol
+## Alternative 1: Roll your own serialisation protocol

-Instead of relying on `pickle`, you could instead roll your own serialization protocol.
-This means that you would have to write serialization code for all the steps in your pipeline and store them as JSON, Protobuf or a similar generic serialization protocol.
+Instead of relying on `pickle`, you could instead roll your own serialisation protocol.
+This means that you would have to write serialisation code for all the steps in your pipeline and store them as JSON, Protobuf or a similar generic serialisation protocol.
 As long as your pipeline structure is simple enough, this will allow you to serialise your models without the need to explicitly track the versions of your packages.
 You still need to take care that future versions of your code load the old models correctly though.
 This is much more complicated than it sounds and in most cases, you will only realise this when you have written out several versions of your serialisation specification.

-If you plan to go the route of writing your own serialization protocol, you can take insipration from [Camel](https://eev.ee/release/2015/10/15/dont-use-pickle-use-camel/), a library that allows you to do exactly that into YAML files in a safe fashion.
+If you plan to go the route of writing your own serialisation protocol, you can take inspiration from [Camel](https://eev.ee/release/2015/10/15/dont-use-pickle-use-camel/), a library that allows you to do exactly that into YAML files in a safe fashion.
 For machine learning models you should though keep in mind that you will quite often save complex features matrices and thus a human-readable format like YAML is most likely to inefficient for that.

 To illustrate how much work this is and which difficulties can occur, we are using the above example pipeline and implement serialisation for it using `camel`.
 For this, we need to implement loaders that transform the specific Python objects into standard YAML-serialisable objects.